CBID2/Profile-card-component/profile-card-component/README.md

 ### Useful resources

-- [CSS-Positioning](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [CSS-Positioning](https://www.tutorialspoint.com/css/css_positioning.htm) - This helped me gain a better understanding of positioning CSS.
+I highly recommend this resource if you are struggling with aligning your CSS elements.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Attractive Profile Card UI Design - Using CSS & HTML](https://youtu.be/bjyA8S-2tfY) - In the beginning, I was struggling with finding a way to create the card section, so I found this video.
+Even though I did not follow the entire tutorial, it helped me solve my issue.
+I highly recommend this resource to anyone still struggling with this project.

 ## Author